google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 Most of this is probably what you’d expect, except perhaps for the “as” attribute.
-This allows you to tell the browser the type of the resource you’re loading, so that it can be handled correctly; in fact, the browser will not use the preloaded resource unless the correct type is set.
-The resource will be loaded with the same priority as it would otherwise, but now the browser knows about it ahead of time, allowing for the download to start earlier.
+This allows you to tell the browser the type of the resource you’re loading, so that it can be handled correctly.
+The browser doesn't use the preloaded resource unless the correct type is set.
+The resource is loaded with the same priority as it would otherwise, but now the browser knows about it ahead of time, allowing for the download to start earlier.